 And here is more bad news.
-Because melatonin is an anti-cancer agent, less melatonin results in increased risk of cancer.
-One study conducted by researchers at the Tulane University Center for Circadian Biology found that female night shift workers were 50 per cent to 70 per cent more likely to develop breast cancer.
+Because melatonin is an anti-cancer agent, fewer melatonin results in an increased risk of cancer.
+One study conducted by researchers at the Tulane University Center for Circadian Biology found that female night shift workers were 50% to 70% more likely to develop breast cancer.
 A similar study of nurses found that those who worked the night shift for more than five years were 11 per cent more likely to die early.

 In addition to reducing blue light at night, experts recommend that we increase the time we spend in bright light exposure during the day and to that we decrease our exposure to bright lights and blue light, especially in the evening hours as part of our preparation for sleep.

 Image credit: Freepik